Towards Advanced Mathematical Reasoning for LLMs via First-Order Logic Theorem Proving: Limitations

 \section{Limitations}

-Our experiments demonstrate the effectiveness of DREAM in enhancing LLMs' performance in FOL-based theorem-proving tasks.
-More diverse FOL-based mathematical tasks should be considered in the future.
-Additionally, our experiments show a consistent increase in performance, even by the 10th revision.
+Our experiments demonstrate the effectiveness of DREAM in enhancing LLMs' performance in FOL-based theorem-proving tasks, more diverse FOL-based mathematical tasks could be considered in the future.
+Additionally, the experimental results show a consistent increase in performance, even by the 10th revision.
 However, due to resource limitations, we have no chance to extend the experiment to identify our method's saturation point.
+Future research should also account for the model’s internal structured reasoning patterns~\citep{wen2025thinkpatterns}.
+In addition to performance, the ethical and societal acceptability, such as safety, honesty and value, should also be incorporated to enhance the controllability and reliability of reasoning ~\citep{cao2025safelawbench,yang2025mix, ju-etal-2025-benchmarking}.